thunder-nyc/Thunder/docs/reference/serializer.md

 * Dynamic serialization of pointers that bind polymorphic types.
 * Providing a non-intrusive interface for user-defined classes.

 The current Thunder-Serializer implementation is only experimental, in that polymorphic serialization is not yet implemented.
-However, further development of Thunder-Serializer will ensure backward compatibility of the interfaces.
+That said, further development of Thunder-Serializer will ensure backward compatibility.

 ## Using Thunder-Serializer